 She has been called a force of nature – this petite, now 63-year-old choreographer, with the pixie haircut and a build to match.
 But on stage, Molissa Fenley was a lion – engulfing space, swallowing time, attacking movement with unbridled ferocity.
 In the 1980s, when edginess ruled the New York fashion and art scenes, for Fenley modern dance was highly visceral and with a limit-pushing physicality.
 Today, she’s still experimenting and discovering.

-ICONS INSPIRE is a monthly digital portrait and one-on-one interview with a groundbreaking choreographer.
-Get the insider point of view on an important dancemakers creative process, background and training to inspire, provoke and challenge your intellectual repertoire.
+ICONS INSPIRE is a monthly digital portrait and a one-on-one interview with a groundbreaking choreographer.
+Get the insider point of view on an important dancemaker creative process, background and training to inspire, provoke and challenge your intellectual repertoire.

 Welcome to ICON SMART!
 We are happy to announce the recent creation of the first ever Choreographic Institute here in Washington, D.C.
 USA --- a long needed educational platform to foster creativity and develop professional skills specifically for emerging choreographers.
 Our Info Pack is available to download here.